10 Simple Ideas on Beginning Prepping

 7. Put Multiple First-Aid Kits Together

-I highly recommend this book: The Survival Medicine Handbook
+I highly recommend these books: Bugging In By Raymond White and The Survival Medicine Handbook

 8. Invest in the Right Cookware

-Please invest in Cast Iron Pans and a 6-Quart Cast Iron Dutch Oven.
-You can survive with a cast-iron Dutch oven if you have charcoal and some matches stored, or have a fire starter.
+Please invest in Cast Iron Pans and a 6-quart Cast Iron Dutch Oven.
+You can survive with a cast-iron Dutch oven if you have charcoal and some matches stored, or have fire starters of some kind.

 9. Work on Eliminating Your Debt